shussain/vimrc/README.md

 ## Plugins

 Plugins are managed with Vundle (a plugin manger for vim).
-In vim do the following:
+In Vim do the following:

 * To install all plugins, enter: *PluginInstall*